R*BY Finalist 2009

 If he could just crush the hope that hearts can be mended, and love will always find a way.

-Order your copy of Mr Undeniable now
+Get your copy of Mr Undeniable from Amazon

 Roz sat on her dead best friend’s couch in suburban Auckland reading a story to Julia’s orphaned three-year-old.
 It was hard to lose yourself in a story you’d read twelve times since breakfast but she tried.